 - At national convention, national conferences, schools, meetings, and all other events organized by CUPE National, a complaint shall be brought to the attention of an ombudsperson.

-- Once a complaint is received, the ombudsperson will work to seek a resolution.
+- Once a complaint is received where an ombudsperson is being used, the ombudsperson will work to seek a resolution.

-- At CUPE National events where an ombud- sperson is not available, a person properly appointed and designated to be in charge shall receive the complaint.
+- At CUPE National events where an ombudsperson is not available, a person properly appointed and designated to be in charge shall receive the complaint.
 Depending on the nature of the problem, the person in charge may attempt to resolve it through conflict resolution.
 If this fails to resolve the matter, the person in charge shall determine whether there is a need to remove the member.
 The person in charge has the authority to expel members from the event for serious or persistent offenses.
+The same process is to be used for other parts of CUPE where an ombudsperson is not available.

-- If the person in charge is a party to the complaint, the director or designate shall assume that role.
+- For National events, if the person in charge is a party to the complaint, the director or designate shall assume that role.
+For all other parts of CUPE, an alternate will be designated to assume the role.

-- The National President shall determine if further remedial action is appropriate, including restricting a member’s participation in future events organized by CUPE National.
+- For events organized by CUPE National, the National President shall determine if further remedial action is appropriate, including restricting a member’s participation in future events organized by CUPE National.
+A similar process may be applicable to the other parts of CUPE, done in consultation with the National President.

-This Code of Conduct is designed to create a safe, respectful and supportive environment within CUPE.
+This Code of Conduct is designed to create a safe, respectful and supportive environment within all parts of CUPE.
 It is meant to enhance the rights and obligations outlined in the CUPE National Constitution, the Equality Statement, and applicable human rights legislation, not replace them.

-CUPE National encourages all chartered organizations to develop and adopt a Code of Conduct based on this model, to apply to conventions, conferences, schools and meetings which they organize.
+All chartered organizations are subject to this Code of Conduct, to apply to conventions, conferences, schools, and meetings which they organize.

 The above Code of Conduct arises from the National Women’s Task Force (NWTF) report, and Resolution 209 adopted at the 2007 National Convention.